memfault/interrupt/_drafts/practical_zephyr_02_dt_basics.md

 Along with [the complete list of Zephyr's property types](#a-complete-list-of-zephyrs-property-types), we can now create two overlay files as complete examples for basic types, `phandle`s, `/aliases`, and `/chosen` nodes.

-> **Note:** The full example application including all the devicetree files that we've seen throughout this article is available in the [`02_devicetree_basics` folder of the accompanying GitHub repository](https://github.com/lmapii/practical-zephyr/tree/main/02_devicetree_basics).
+> **Note:** The full example application including all the Devicetree files that we've seen throughout this article is available in the [`02_devicetree_basics` folder of the accompanying GitHub repository](https://github.com/lmapii/practical-zephyr/tree/main/02_devicetree_basics).

 The first example covers all the basic types that we've seen: